 But most importantly, one recent discovery caused a great shock in the scientific community.
 Genetics confirmed that the earliest people of England, possibly even the builders of Stonehenge, come from Anatolia and the Mediterranean region.
 Here is an example from the BBC.
 Scholars are still debating whether these people followed the land route, or they arrived in Britain via sea.

 But as we saw, the capital of Phrygia, Gordium or Gordoserbon – the city of Serbs.
 Phrygians migrated to Anatolia from the Balkans, around the time when the sea peoples started raiding the Mediterranean region.
 Could this be another link to Sorbiodunum, Old Sarum, England?
 This city lies just 15 kilometers from the Stonehenge.

 Around the 3rd millennium BC, the dominant culture in Britain was the Bellbeaker culture (2,800 – 1,800 BC).
 On the map below, we see the spread of its influence.
 Note that one of the European “hotspots” falls precisely in the region of Pomerania and continues further down towards the modern Slavic lands.

 The influence of Bellbeaker culture, Wikipedia

-Moreover, on the coasts of Adriatic sea, in the 9th and 10th century there was a Serbian tribe of Narentines, also known as Primorjani (next to the sea) and “Marjani” (literately “sea people”) They were also highly skillful seaman and pirates, just like their relatives from Baltic Pomerania.
+Moreover, on the coasts of the Adriatic sea, in the 9th and 10th century there was a Serbian tribe of Narentines.
+Their other names were Primorjani (next to the sea) and “Marjani” (literately “sea people”) They were highly skillful seaman and pirates, just like their relatives from Baltic Pomerania.
 According to Encyclopedia Britannica: